HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

 More complex approach involves the construction of the tables with the detector resolutions (pseudorapidity/momentum/particle dependent).
 They are calculated from a small (relatively) sample of full simulations of single-particle events.
 Single-particle events simplify the reconstruction process (they don't involve the pattern recognition etc.).
 Such resolutions are unique for tested detectors hence they may be used for smearing the particles with a better accuracy.
 Implementation of this approach is still in progress.

-Fast simulation in the calorimeters may involve using the so-called frozen showers.
-Taking into account the calorimeter material and the energy of the particle (e+,e-) one may describe the resulting electromagnetic shower with the equations, hence instead of a detailed simulation, hits in the calorimeter may be created instantly.
-Such an approach in Geant4 originates from [hep-ex/0001020][GFlash]
+### 1.1.2.
+Calorimeters

-Both full and fast simulation can be performed in FCCSW using Geant4.
-Since the same tools are used for both of them, each simulation may be an interplay of both with the full simulation performed in some volumes and fast simulation in others.
+When a particle enters the calorimeter, instead of long and detail shower development, the energy deposits may be created instantly, based on the initial energy and type of the particle.
+The shape of such shower may either come from a parametrisation, or from a library of the so-called frozen showers.
+First approach, implemented already in Geant4 originates from [hep-ex/0001020][GFlash] and is used in e.g. CMS.
+It describes the shower profiles (longitudinal and lateral) with a set of parameters, either constant or material dependent.
+The second approach is used by e..g ATLAS.
+The library of the showers may be created only for small momentum particles and be applied only for the 'tails' of the showers, leaving the 'core' of the shower to the detailed simulation.

 ## 2. Example